stedolan/counterexamples/src/distinctness-recursion.md

 <!-- FIXME:
- two points not well made:
+ point not well made:
   distinction between "not provably equal" and "provably distinct"
     negation-as-failure doesn't cut it under abstraction!

+ should this include "Awkward Case 3" from "Injective Type Families for Haskell"?
 -->